cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 ## Conclusion

-- We have first use a fsharp module to existing csharp apps in order to infer the partner domain
+- We have first use a fsharp module on existing csharp apps in order to infer the partner domain
 - The performance are equivalent to a hand made Xml Linq version
-- The estimation part is quicker because it require less xml linq plumbing
+- The estimation part is quicker because it requires less xml linq plumbing
 - Quick fix is possible due to the move from unit test feedback to design time and compiler feedback
 - There was more tests around the domain of our partner and not only on the serialization/deserialization part
 - I have replaced my linqpad + fiddler by fsharp script
 - When the breaking changes are too high, we completely rewrite the adapter by using fsharp and see that the LOC has really decreased (near 40%)
-- The proof of concept code could be reused (better than extract linqpad code and import to existing + code after unit test)
+- The proof of concept code could be reused (better than extracting linqpad code and import to existing + cover code build after unit test)
 - The language ML syntax provide a better way to avoid NRE (Null Reference Exception) when you only deal with fsharp.
 There is Option.ofObj adapters when object came from csharp.
 - We have started another experience and made our adaptation of the interval valued in full fsharp [Outatime](https://github.com/cboudereau/Outatime)